 For an extra special experience, consider spending a night or two here.
 Do a little gambling, enjoy dinner and drinks, and then enjoy the stars as the sun goes does in this peaceful location.
-St. Eugene’s is located about a 15-minute drive from Radium in a somewhat remote location – perfect for relaxing!
+St. Eugene’s is located about a 15-minute drive from Cranbrook in a somewhat remote location – perfect for relaxing!

 5. Explore the Cranbrook History Centre (Canadian Museum of Rail Travel)

 You’ll have noticed there are a ton of outdoor activities on this list – and rightfully so!
 Cranbrook is beautiful – but there are some great indoor activities as well.